 Cross Cultural Research.

-A research discussion group, Theory International, has been meeting regularly and mapped out several emerging research projects, examining cross cultural research in the following areas: variations in perception of children’s internalizing and externalizing problems by parents, teachers, and mental health professionals; differences in parental goals and practices; social influence and self-esteem; Terror Management Theory; and the cross cultural definitions of terms like mind, self, soul and behavior.
+Several faculty members (esp.
+Savina, Shealy, Stewart) focus on cross cultural research emphasizing the following areas: variations in perception of children’s internalizing and externalizing problems by parents, teachers, and mental health professionals; differences in parental goals and practices; social influence and self-esteem; and the cross cultural definitions of terms like mind, self, soul and behavior.